 Frontier Leadership is the combination of the two very different skillsets of its co-founders.

-James Meurer is a horse handler and riding instructor, who has worked with some of Australia’s most prominent racing identities including Gai Waterhouse and Monty Roberts.
+James Meurer (pictured with Bondi) is a horse handler and riding instructor, who has worked with some of Australia’s most prominent racing identities including Gai Waterhouse and Monty Roberts.
 His business partner, Emma Kirkwood, is an HR consultant specialising in leadership coaching and recruitment.

 Both operate their own small businesses within their respective fields, but joined forces to create Frontier Leadership after Emma saw value in bringing James’ skills to the business world.